ibm-cloud-docs/EventStreams/enabling_mirroring.md

 Using mirroring with {{site.data.keyword.messagehub}} incurs an extra charge for each mirroring capacity unit hour.
 For more information, go to the [Catalog](https://cloud.ibm.com/catalog#services) and search for `Event Streams`.
 You can then view pricing plans.

+Currently, enabling mirroring for an {{site.data.keyword.messagehub}} service instance requires the use of the {{site.data.keyword.Bluemix_notm}} CLI.

+To install this tool, see [install devtools](/docs/cli?topic=cli-install-devtools-manually#install-devtools-manually).

+The {{site.data.keyword.Bluemix_notm}} CLI command uses the **service-instance-update** command to update your {{site.data.keyword.messagehub}} service instance resource.
+The user ID in the account used to issue the **service-instance-** command must be assigned the same access policies that are needed when you create resources.
+For information about access requirements, see [creating resources](/docs/account?topic=account-manage_resource#creating-resources).

+The time required to enable mirroring for the {{site.data.keyword.messagehub}} service instance is variable, but under normal circumstances it does not exceed 2 hours

 ## Step 1: Setup
 {: #step1_setup}